 Deepavali, or Diwali, is celebrated by the Hindus and Sikhs, within the period of mid-October to mid-November.
-Ironically, it is held on the darkest day of the year.
+During this time most wonder, “Is Deepavali a public holiday in Singapore?”
+And the answer to that is — yes.
+However, ironically, it is held on the darkest day of the year.

 As such, the very festivities, abundant with lights, sound and colour, symbolise the triumph of light over dark, and good over evil.
 On a more spiritual level, this festival also promotes a deeper realisation of one’s inner light, and therefore an increased awareness of joy and peace.

-There is a huge diversity in the ways in which the different groups of Indians and cultures celebrate Deepavali, and these differences carry on in Singapore, each to form their own distinctive ways of celebrating.
+There is a huge diversity in how the different groups of Indians and cultures celebrate Deepavali.
+Moreover, these differences carry on in Singapore, each forming distinctive ways of celebrating.

 - Hindus typically light up the house and surroundings with diyas (or traditional clay/oil lamps) to eliminate any darkness from the surroundings.